 Posted by Chloe Simkiss | Jan-07-2021

-Yet another lockdown and a great start to 2021!
-With gyms and swimming pools closed and all group exercise and team sports cancelled, we’re all looking at new ways to stay fit and keep active within the confines of our own homes.
+With gyms and swimming pools still closed and all group exercise and team sports cancelled, we’re all looking at new ways to stay fit and keep active within the confines of our own homes.
 HIIT training is becoming ever more popular, according to google data on online sports trends, reported by Les Mills, Millennials and Gen Z – who now account for 80% of all people paying for exercise and have been dubbed ‘Generation Active’ – make up the largest demographic, with 24% of this demographic participating in HIIT.

 What is HIIT Training?

 Whatever your exercise of choice may be, chances are pretty good you’ve heard of the term high intensity interval training, or HIIT.
 But what is HIIT really, and how can you use it to make the most out of your workouts?